bhanupratapjain/CS5600-ComputerSys/hw2/README.md

 ##### Bins *(free list)*
 `bin_t`
 Bins are the part of arena and act as free list.
 There are bins only for `sbrk` memory, while `mmap` does not maintain any bin.
+Current implementation has `8`,`64`,`512` bins.
+The code can support dynamic bin sizes.

 ##### Block
 `block_t`